mareenjp/pypsa-eur-htates/README.md

 - **New data**:
   -  `data/TNO-HT-ATES/` with HT-ATES data on the potential locations and energy production in the Netherlands.
+      -   Source: TNO – GDN, ThermoGIS Nieuwe Ontwikkelingen HTO v2.4, https://www.thermogis.nl/hoge-temperatuur-opslag-hto, TNO - Geological Survey of the Netherlands (Ed.), CC-BY 4.0 licensed; obtained via personal communication on 27-05-2025.
   -  `data/dh_areas.gpkg`, which is also included in the newer PyPSA-Eur v2025.07.0
   -  `data/custom_powerplants.csv`, to account for a bug that mislabeled the nuclear power plant in Borssele as a coal power plant.
-  -  `resources/costs_2030.csv` with HT-ATES technology and cost data.
+  -  `resources/costs_2030.csv` with HT-ATES technology and cost data, for which the sources can be found in the thesis report.
+- **Configuration files**:
-- **Custom config file**: `config_HT-ATES.yaml` that is used to model different scenarios with and without HT-ATES.
+  - `config_HT-ATES.yaml`, which used to model different scenarios with and without HT-ATES.
+  - `config.default.yaml` with the necessary additions for HT-ATES.
 - **New script**: `scripts/determine_ht_ates_availability.py` where the potential energy production of HT-ATES is calculated for each cluster.
 - **Modified scripts and rules**:
   - `scripts/prepare_sector_network.py` to add HT-ATES components.